 You will receive a notice from the Tribunal telling you when and where your hearing is to take place.
 The amount of time you will have to wait for a hearing depends on the type of application and how busy the Tribunal is.

-If you are unable to go to the Tribunal on the day of the hearing, you will need to get advice from the Tenants Union about requesting an adjournment.
+If you are unable to go to the Tribunal on the day of the hearing, you can call us for advice about requesting an adjournment.
 A request for an adjournment must be made at least 2 business days before the hearing and must be supported with documentation (such as a medical certificate).
 There is no guarantee that an adjournment will be granted, but there is a good chance if your landlord agrees to it.

 If you need an interpreter, you should contact the Tribunal before the date of the hearing to let them know.
 The Tribunal should arrange for an interpreter; otherwise you should ask for an adjournment.

 When you make an application to the Tribunal, you are responsible for proving your case.
 This means that you will have to provide evidence to support your claim.
 The type of evidence needed will depend on the situation.

 Before the hearing, you should photocopy any letters or documents that you want the Tribunal to see, and arrange for any witnesses to attend on the day of the hearing.
 The Tribunal will not adjourn your case because you haven’t got your witnesses or documents with you, and they will not make phone calls to verify your claims.

 It is better to have someone give evidence in person rather than rely on a letter or statutory declaration.
 If a witness refuses to attend the hearing and you believe that their evidence is important, you can ask the Tribunal to issue a witness summons.
 Be aware that the Tribunal may order that you pay the witness’s travel expenses and/or other allowances.
 You must apply for a summons before your hearing date.
 This is an order that a person must attend the Tribunal hearing and give evidence.
 Otherwise, a witness can give their evidence in a statutory declaration (available at most newsagents).